Feel Like a Rock Star

 "Feel Like a Rock Star" is a song written by Chris Tompkins and Rodney Clawson and recorded by American country music artists Kenny Chesney and Tim McGraw.
 It was released in April 2012 as the first single from Chesney's 2012 album Welcome to the Fishbowl.
 It is also Chesney’s last single to be released by BNA Records, a label he had been with since 1995.

 History

 Chesney recorded the song as a duet with McGraw and premiered it at the Academy of Country Music Awards show, broadcast on April 1, 2012.
 The two toured together in mid-2012.

 Music video

-The music video for the song depicting Chesney and McGraw performing at an airport.
+The music video, which was directed by Shaun Silva and edited by Scott Mele, depicts Chesney and McGraw performing at an airport.

 Rodney Clawson and Chris Tompkins wrote the song.
 Clawson told Taste of Country that Tompkins had begun the song with a bass guitar line, when the two observed that "everybody wants to feel like a rock star."